niki-s/sumit_systems/README.md

 # summit_stuff
 Hello Tony

-I have edited the thing
+I have deleted your thing